AllStarLink/ASL3-Manual/docs/adv-topics/cloud-kernel.md

 * Reboot the system

+* After reboot, login and become root by doing `sudo -s`.

-* After reboot, check the running kernel with the command `uname -a`.
+* check the running kernel with the command `uname -a`.
 It should now be running the "non cloud" version of the kernel:

     ````